Environmental Studies, B.A.

 Core Area II: Natural Science (7 hours, 2 courses)

-Choose two courses including one laboratory component 17
+Choose two courses, each from different disciplines, including one with laboratory component7

 Core Area III: Social Science (6 hours)